spblat/ingress-glyph-quiz/README.md

 This little hack provides an interactive quiz to help you learn the "hacking glyphs" in the game Ingress.
 Thanks to http://glyphtionary.com for the images you see in this quiz.
+For now it's hosted at http://goo.gl/JpgOqX .

 It's crude and probably buggy.
 It was made by [@spblat](http://twitter.com/spblat).
 It's licensed under the MIT License, which means I don't really care what happens to it but I